Forest-Economics-Goettingen/optimLanduse/README.md

 levels (uValue, respectively
 ![f_u](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u "f_u")
-in equation 4 (Husmann et al, n.d.) gives sensitivity of the land-cover compositions towards increasing aversity of risk of the farmer.
-The higher the uncertainty level, the higher the standard error of the mean (Gosling et al- use the s.e.m.; any other uncertainty measure will also be possible) of the indicator consequences on the land-cover options.
+in equation 4 (Husmann et al, n.d.) gives sensitivity of the land-cover compositions towards increasing aversion of risk of the farmer.
+The higher the uncertainty level, the higher the standard error of the mean (Gosling et al. use the s.e.m.; any other uncertainty measure will also be possible) of the indicator consequences on the land-cover options.
-Here, the composition of land.use alternatives is quite stable.
-Only the small proportion of crops (ca 10 %) is interchanged with small proportions of pasture and plantation.
-Forest and Silvopasture are practically not affected by the uncertainty level.
+Here, the composition of land-cover alternatives is quite stable.
+Only the small proportion of crops (circa 10 %) is interchanged with small proportions of pasture and plantation.
+Forest and silvopasture are practically not affected by the uncertainty level.
 The plot corresponds to figure 3 in Gosling et al. (2020).